Straw-Hat-Hacks/ai-transparency-stamp/README.md

 - 📊 Reports, newsletters, or infographics
 - 🧩 Projects or documentation that involve generative tools

+👉 For real-world usage scenarios and stamp combinations, check out the [Examples Guide](./examples.md).

 ---

 ## 📦 What's in This Repo